zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 );
 ```

-The Dynamic LINQ counterpart for this Join looks like:
+Here is the Dynamic LINQ counterpart for this Join:

 ``` cs
 var dynamicQuery = persons.AsQueryable().Join(